itsaboutcode/iOS-SDK/README.md

    Under your Build Phases setting, add the `Accounts`, `Security` and `QuartzCore` frameworks to the "Link Binary With Libraries" phase.

+3. Import the Singly SDK into the source files you wish to use the SDK in by using `#import <SinglySDK/SinglySDK.h>`.

 ### Opening a Session to Singly

 To start using the Singly SDK in your project, you will first need to